-An occupant that has been ejected from a vehicle typically falls into one of two categories including complete or partial ejection.
-Specifically each one involves:
+Ejection from a vehicle typically falls into one of two categories, including complete or partial ejection.
+Specifically, each one involves:

-- Complete Ejection – Occupants completely thrown away from the car during the time of impact often have an increased risk of being run over during a rollover, or by other vehicles passing the scene of the accident.
+- Complete Ejection – Occupants who are thrown entirely away from the car during the time of impact have an increased risk of being run over during a rollover or by other vehicles passing the scene of the accident.

-Occupants that have been ejected from a vehicle during a crash impact often sustain specific injuries that can be serious, and at times, life threatening.
+Occupants who have been ejected from a vehicle during a crash impact can sustain specific injuries that might be serious, and at times, life-threatening.
 The most common types of occupant ejection injuries include: